 Operating Trains Across State and International Borders Requires Many Partnerships

-Operating trains requires functional partnerships between Washington, Oregon, British Columbia, Amtrak, three railroads, international customs and border control agencies, and a train manufacturer for Amtrak Cascades trains to operate.
+Operating Amtrak Cascades trains requires functional partnerships between Washington, Oregon, British Columbia, Amtrak, three railroads, international customs and border control agencies and a train manufacturer.
 These partnerships are managed through constant collaboration, service contracts and agreements.

 A corridor partnership agreement has been entered into between WSDOT and Oregon DOT.
-The states worked together to develop the Pacific Northwest Rail Corridor Management Plan.
+The states worked together to develop the Cascades Rail Corridor Management Workplan.
 This plan guides development of the corridor and positions both states for the best opportunities for funding and contract performance.

 Amtrak Cascades Performance

-Annual ridership continues to climb.
-More than 807,000 passengers rode Amtrak Cascades in 2013.
-Over the last 19 years, ridership has shown steady growth nearly every year.
-Farebox recovery, the amount of operations funding provided by ticket revenues, rests at a strong 59.5 percent.
+Amtrak Cascades has operated for 20 years.
+More than 781,000 passengers rode Amtrak Cascades in 2014.
+Farebox recovery, the amount of operations funding provided by ticket revenues, rests at 58.1 percent.
 View the statistics.

-Amtrak Cascades is funded by ticket sales and a combination of state and federal funds.
+Amtrak Cascades is funded by ticket sales and sponsorship by WSDOT and ODOT.

 Washington State was awarded nearly $800 million in American Recovery and Reinvestment Act high-speed intercity passenger rail funds to deliver critical rail infrastructure improvements within the state.